Puppet Enterprise Overview

 puppet license at the command line on the Puppet master.

-To purchase a license, please see the Puppet Enterprise pricing page, or contact Puppet at email@example.com or (877) 575-9775.
-If you have misplaced or never received your license key, please contact firstname.lastname@example.org.
+To purchase a license, please see the PE pricing page, or contact Puppet Labs at firstname.lastname@example.org or (877) 575-9775.
+For more information on licensing terms, please see the licensing FAQ.
+If you have misplaced or never received your license key, please contact email@example.com.